Kernix13/cy-pathway-readmes/web-dev.md

 - Project Description
 - Description
 - About
-- Intro with no heading
+- Or an intro with no heading

 ## Getting Started